oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     as or derived from the type defined by the capability keyname in the Requirement definition.

-- node_template_name: represents the optional name of a Node Template that contains the capability this requirement will be fulfilled by;
+- node_template_name: represents the optional name of a node template that contains the capability this requirement will be fulfilled by;

-  - in addition, the Node Type of the Node Template must be of a type that is the same as or derived from the type defined by the node keyname (if the node keyname is defined) in the Requirement definition,
+  - in addition, the Node Type of the node template must be of a type that is the same as or derived from the type defined by the node keyname (if the node keyname is defined) in the Requirement definition,

-  - in addition, the Node Template must fulfill the node filter requirements of the node_filter (if a node_filter is defined) in the Requirement definition.
+  - in addition, the node template must fulfill the node filter requirements of the node_filter (if a node_filter is defined) in the Requirement definition.